izanbard/beekind/.github/pull_request_template.md

 # Title - a short useful way to ID the PR

+## References

+Add any links to external references here, including any associated issue ticket.

 ## Description

 A detailed description of the problem you are trying to solve and the approach you took to solving it.
 This should include